 Skip to main content

-The Open Streets: Car-Free Belle Isle (TIME CHANGE)
+The Open Streets: Car-Free Belle Isle (Event Concluded)

 Transit Adventures

-My bike on Belle Isle with no cars on the street
+My e-Sparrow on Belle Isle with no cars on the street, as captured in 2022

 It's a local adventure... and you're invited!